vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ## Category and Subcategory Costs

 Each Service typically has multiple underlying category and subcategory costs.
-For example, if you have AWS connected you will see all of your S3 costs in aggregate in the "All Reources" report table.
+For example, if you have AWS connected you will see all of your S3 costs in aggregate in the "All Resources" report table.
 However, S3 charges on a number of different subcategories like the amount of storage you've used, the amount of egress traffic for retrieving S3 Objects and for the actual HTTP requests you make to query for S3 Objects.
 By clicking an AWS service name from the main Cost Report table, you can see a full breakdown of all subcategory costs that comprise that main AWS service cost.
 Below is an example of subcategory costs for EC2-Other which includes subcategory costs for EBS Volumes, data transfer and more.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Example AWS Subcategory Costs" width="80%" src="/img/category_costs.png" />